dylan-lang/opendylan/documentation/getting-started/source/coloring.rst

 This chapter is about source-code coloring in the editor that shows where and how optimizations have taken place.

 .. note:: Optimization work is best done in Production mode.
-See `See Project settings <projects.htm#32945>`_.
+   See :ref:`project-settings`.

 .. index::
    single: applications; optimization